Ancient Indigenous traditions: a living cultural heritage

 - Basket weaving (among several West Coast nations)

-These handcrafted objects are much more than decorative: they tell stories, transmit knowledge and embody ancestral traditions.
+These handcrafted objects are more than decorative: they tell stories, transmit knowledge, and embody ancestral traditions.

-Indigenous legends are essential for transmitting the values and wisdom of the elders.
-Mythological figures such as the Trickster among the Cree or Sedna, the sea goddess among the Inuit, play an educational and spiritual role.
+Indigenous legends are essential for transmitting the values and wisdom of elders.
+Mythological figures like the Trickster among the Cree or Sedna, the sea goddess among the Inuit, play an educational and spiritual role.

-Indigenous songs and drumming are not mere entertainment: they are sacred and allow communication with the spiritual world.
+Indigenous songs and drums are not mere entertainment: they are sacred and allow communication with the spiritual world.
 The drum is often considered the heartbeat of Mother Earth.

 3.1 Respect for Mother Earth

-Indigenous peoples view the Earth as a living being, a nurturing mother who deserves respect and gratitude.
+Indigenous peoples consider the Earth a living being, a nurturing mother who deserves respect and gratitude.
 This vision influences their way of life, from hunting to sustainable agricultural practices.

 - Sage and cedar for purification